-Records or documents that, if damaged, destroyed, or lost, would cause considerable inconvenience and/or would require replacement or recreation at considerable expense to the organization.
+Records or documents that, if damaged, destroyed, or lost, would cause considerable inconvenience and/or would require replacement or recreation at considerable expense, time or effort.

 Disaster Kit

 A Disaster Supply Kit is a pre-assembled group of items that will improve the health and safety of your family during a disaster.